How to Dig out of Your Streaming Music Rut and Find Some Kick-Ass New Music

 FM Radio, Satellite Radio, and Even Podcasts Are a Great Source of Leads

 I am a fan of Rage Against The Machine as well as the alternative rock, super-group AudioslaveAudioslave frontman Chris Cornell is dead and Rage only recently got back together for a post-COVID tour.
 Rage’s guitar player, Tom Morello, is a total tour de force on six strings. with a very out-there, musically unique guitar sound.
 It turns out that he also has excellent taste in music that aligns nicely with what I like.
 I found this out listening to Ozzy’s Boneyard on SiriusXM as he had a one-hour takeover of the channel (as Eddie Van Halen’s son Wolf, as well as Duff McKagan, the former drummer from Guns N’ Roses do the same albeit on different shows) where he plays a bunch of songs that he’s into and inspired by.
 I wasn’t aware of Tom Morello’s solo records or his collaborations with Kirk Hammet from Metallica and Alex Lifeson from Rush, but I am sure glad I heard their jam session.
 What was even better was Morello’s cover (talk about ballsy) of Jimi Hendrix’s “Voodoo Chile,” which is a stone cold, light-up-your-system jam.
 You need to hear this track on your system at concert-level volumes.
-If you are on the fence about owning a subwoofer in your audiophile system, you will get off the fence by the end of this track.
+If you are on the fence about owning an audiophile subwoofer in your system, you will get off the fence by the end of this track.
 Not only is the performance virtuosic, but it is a great sounding, modern recording.
 So there he was, making music that I love and one degree of separation away from me musically.
 Thank God, I found Tom Morello’s solo work on SiriusXM.
 Now, I am telling any and every audiophile about it.
 Podcast, blogs, or even audiophile review publications can help here, too.

 Look To Unique and Well-Curated Compilations for New Musical Leads